How to monetise a website.

 You do not have to stick with the generic button gif provided.
 Just create a new gif image and give it the same name as the one provided and save it.
 You will be asked if you want to replace the existing file with a file with the same name. click yes and you are done.

 I once received a donation of £3.00 GBP and a few months later a notification from PayPal arrived in my inbox stating:

 "We were recently notified that one of your buyers filed a chargeback.
 This simply means they asked their credit card issuer to reverse a payment made to you purchased on 20 Dec 2010.
 The buyer claims that this purchase was made without their authorization to use the credit card.
 Their credit card issuer needs additional information from you about this transaction to help resolve this."

-I provided the necessary details and awaited their response.
-To cut a long story short, the buyer was issued a full refund and I was charged a reverse transaction fee on the credit card on top of the refunded amount.
-This resulted in me losing money which I was not happy about but it was completely out of my control, as despite presenting a strong and detailed account of the transaction I still lost the case.
+After reading the above I provided the necessary details and awaited their response.
+Eventuall, the buyer was issued a full refund and I debited both the donation fee and charged a reverse transaction fee on the credit card on top of the refunded amount.
+This resulted in me losing money which obviously I was not happy about but it was completely out of my control, as despite presenting a strong and detailed account of the transaction I still lost the case.